aau-claaudia/hpc/docs/terms-and-conditions.md

     b.
 If the user is a student, then their supervisor for the student project must apply for the project, and so must assume the role of Principal Investigator.

     c.
-The project must include both the **DeiC project number**, and the **Grants and Contracts** reference number in the "Comments" field of the UCloud project application.
+The project must use the same **project title** as provided in the CLAAUDIA application, and both the **DeiC project number** and the **Grants and Contracts reference number** should be included:

+        i.
+The DeiC project number should be entered in the "DeiC Interactive HPC project number" field. ii.
+The WorkZone case number should be entered in the "WorkZone reference number" field.

     d.
 Once your project is approved, you will get access to project storage (Drive(s)) on UCloud that is separate from your "My Workspace" storage.
 No sensitive data may be stored in the "My